sharetribe/flex-docs/src/docs/background/payments-overview/index.md

   will need to use the keys starting with `sk_live` and `pk_live`.
 Also check that the keys you are using match the keys in the Stripe Dashboard.
-You can "roll" i.e. refresh the keys if necessary and enter the new keys - they will still be connected to the same Stripe platform account.
+You can "roll" i.e. refresh the keys if necessary and enter the new keys &mdash; they will still be connected to the same Stripe platform account.

 - If you get your Stripe integration working to the point that you get